xapian/xapian/xapian-core/docs/admin_notes.rst

 a database, but there may (simultaneously) be many objects reading the database at once.

 Xapian enforces this restriction using lock-files.
-For a flint or chert database, each Xapian database directory contains a lock file named ``flintlock`` (chert uses the same name as the locking technique is the same).
+For a flint database, each Xapian database directory contains a lock file named ``flintlock``.

 This lock-file will always exist, but will be locked using ``fcntl()`` when the database is open for writing.
 Because of the semantics of ``fcntl()`` locking,